 The next decision is whether to book a shared or private transfer or a hire car.
 Shared transfers are the cheapest and most environmentally friendly option.
-Private transfers are a lot pricier but can be timed perfectly for your flights.
+Private transfers are pricier but can be timed perfectly for your flights.
 Hire cars offer the flexibility you may need, as long as you’re ok driving on potentially snowy, congested roads and you’re prepared to pay for tolls, petrol and parking.

 GENEVA, GRENOBLE & LYON AIRPORT TRANSFERS TO VAL THORENS

 Our transfers from Geneva to Val Thorens operate on Saturdays, Sundays and a few weekdays over Christmas.
 Grenoble Airport services run on weekends but our Lyon Airport services only run on Saturdays.
 Transfers run from the 3rd December ’22 – 22nd April ’23, depending on which airport you use.
 There are many shuttle buses each day and we usually transport passengers in coaches, offering cheaper fares and more space than private transfers.
 Prices start from just under £76 Return.

 TRANSFER TIMES TO VAL THORENS